 Factor in the needed size of pasture based on forage availability, plant growth, and stability to prevent overgrazing.

-Parasite and weed control are also important features for maintaining a healthy pasture, as is a need for good drainage and safe water sources.
+Parasite and weed control are also important features for maintaining a healthy pasture, as are good drainage and safe water sources.

-Do your research and consult with agricultural experts and your veterinarian to determine the best way to configure your property for safe pastures and paddocks.
+Do your research and consult with agricultural experts and your veterinarian to determine the best way to configure safe pastures on your property.
 Then you’ll have peace of mind while you enjoy watching your horses frolic in their pasture freedom.

 Further Reading